fastapi/fastapi/docs/en/docs/tutorial/body.md

 <img src="/img/tutorial/body/image05.png">

+In PyCharm, There is <a href="https://github.com/koxudaxi/pydantic-pycharm-plugin/" class="external-link" target="_blank">Pydantic PyCharm Plugin</a>.
+It improves features that are auto-completion, type-checking, refactoring, searching, inspections for Pydantic.

 ## Use the model

 Inside of the function, you can access all the attributes of the model object directly: